Pareto optimal multi-robot motion planning

 \begin{subsection}{Performance guarantee}

 Recall that $n_p$ at line \ref{alg:1:np} of Algorithm \ref{alg:1} is the number of value iterations to be executed on grid $\textbf{X}^p$.
-The choice of $n_p$ needs to satisfy the following assumption to ensure the convergence of Algorthm~\ref{alg:1}.
+The choice of $n_p$ needs to satisfy the following assumption to ensure the convergence of Algorithm~\ref{alg:1}.

 \begin{assumption} There is a subsequence $\{D_k\}$ of the grid index sequence $\{p\}$ with $D_0=0$ s.t. $D_k-D_{k-1}\leq \bar D$ for some constant $\bar D$ and all $k\geq0$ and $\exp(-\sum_{p=D_{k-1}+1}^{D_k} n_p\kappa_p)\leq \gamma<1$ for every $k\geq0$, where $\kappa_p\triangleq(\lceil{\frac{\epsilon_p}{h_p}}\rceil-2)h_p$ is the minimum running cost. \end{assumption}